ckirste/MULTImidiSOUNDFONTplayer/README.md

-with MULTImidiSOUNDFONTplayer you can mix diverent instruments from a sf2-file (or diverse in future)  for each midi-controller you plug on your smartphone (os android) via usb-otg, so you can have your own ochestra for each midi-controller.
+with MULTImidiSOUNDFONTplayer you can mix diverent instruments from a sf2-file (or diverse in future)  for each midi-controller you plug on your smartphone (os android) via usb-otg, so you can have your own orchestra for each midi-controller.